CheVeraId/domainauth-spec/draft-narea-domainauth.md

 2. Resolve the DNSSEC chain from the DomainAuth TXT record, or use a cached chain valid during the intended validity period.
 3. Construct a signature bundle with the CMS SignedData structure, the organisation certificate, and the DNSSEC chain.

+In both cases, the signer can choose to encapsulate the plaintext in the CMS SignedData structure or distribute it separately.

 ### Signature Bundle Verification

 The verification process involves validating the entire chain of trust as follows: